awxkee/sparkyuv/README.md

 Not all the conversion path exists in libyuv so not everything can be benchmarked.

-- Since very close approach to libyuv is used for YCbCr in general performance of decoding 8 bit is very close to libyuv, sometimes faster however in general it should be considered as same.
+- Since very close approach to libyuv is used for YCbCr in general performance of decoding 8 bit is very close to libyuv, it is faster on arm64-v8a ( NEON ) on other platform is should be considered same.
 - Encoding of YCbCr 8-bit faster in libyuv.
 - 10/12 bit YCbCr in the library faster than libyuv.
 - YcCbcCrc very slow transformation.